 As depicted in Table 5, the recycling rate for each county varies.
 This is mainly due to the types of recycling programs that are available to households and the type of waste streams generated in an area.
-For example, despite it not having curbside collection of recyclables, Douglas County has consistently had the highest recycling rate in the State, largely because of the composting programs that operate in the county.
+For example, despite not having curbside collection of recyclables, Douglas County has consistently had the highest recycling rate in the state, largely because of the composting programs that operate in the county.

-Both Clark County and Washoe County moved to single stream collection starting in 2016.
 It is important to note that as Nevada's most populated county, Clark County's diversion and disposal rates significantly affect the State's recycling rate.
-The large drop in Carson City's recycling rate was mainly from one facility that reported about 20,000 tons fewer recycled organic materials in 2021 compared to 2020.
+Rural counties' recycling rates are often impacted by when stockpiled materials, often scrap metal, are sold.